Highlights for sildenafil

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 You can take it with or without food.
 If it upsets your stomach, take it with food.
 Take your doses at regular intervals about 4 to 6 hours apart.
 Do not take it more often than directed.
 Do not stop taking except on your doctor's advice.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-Tell your doctor or healthcare professional if your symptoms do not start to get better or if they get worse.\n \nTell your doctor or health care professional right away if you have any change in your eyesight or hearing.\n \nYou may get dizzy.
+You may get dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Avoid alcoholic drinks; they can make you more dizzy.